cypator/splate-api/source/index.html.md

 ## Market data snapshot

-Client -> Cyaptor.
+Cypator -> Client.<br/>
-For subscribed products market data snapshot will be sent as below which need not be acknowledged.
-Cypator sends market data snapshot message to Taker.
+Once client subscribed to desired instrument a stream of market data snapshot will be sent to him.

-### Request Example
+> Snapshot

 ```json
 {
     "op": "snapshot",